 The Hollywood Reporter takes a look at the shows and stars of the season as the lineup takes shape (updated regularly).

-Michael Moore aims to take down Donald Trump with this limited engagement one-man show, in which each performance will be rendered unique by surprise guest stars, responses to the latest headlines and occasional post-show treks to Trump Tower.
-Michael Mayer directs the acerbic political comedy, wtih the Belasco Theatre's presidential box being kept free in a standing invitation for Trump and his family.
+Michael Moore aims to take down Donald Trump with his one-man show, in which each performance will be rendered unique by surprise guest stars and responses to the latest headlines.
+Michael Mayer directs the acerbic political comedy, with the Belasco Theatre's presidential box being kept free in a standing invitation for Trump and his family.

 Previews: July 28